Shair (film)

 Shair is a 1949 Indian Hindi-language film.
 The film had Dev Anand, opposite Suraiya and Kamini Kaushal in the eternal love triangle.

 After Beena's mother dies her father Seth Jwalaprasad marries Gracie in vilayat (England?) and returns to India with Gracie and her daughter from a previous relationship/marriage Flora.
-This Anglo-Indian mother-daughter duo are shown to be opportunistic, manipulating Jwalaprasad for financial support, while mistreating Beena variously.
+This Anglo-Indian mother-daughter duo is shown to be opportunistic, manipulating Jwalaprasad for financial support, while mistreating Beena variously.
 Once Jwalaprasad dies and leaves only 1/4th of his possessions to the Anglo duo and the rest to Beena, the duo hatch a plan to get rid of Beena.
 The mother poisons her but blames it on Rani, a girl who is the third in the love triangle where Beena and Deepak are the other participants.
 While Rani, hurt by Deepak's refusal to believe her innocence, accepts the punishment at court, evidence comes up incriminating Gracie.
 The film ends with a suggested union between Deepak and Rani; and that between Prakash and Flora who now takes on the Indianized name Mohini, supposedly embarking on a moral life.